UnderGoldSkies/ThoughtNebula/README.md

 ```
 Open the dev server URL (typically http://localhost:5173).
 Everything runs locally—no backend required.

+## Assets (brain model and music)
+- Place your own brain GLB at `public/brain_hologram.glb`.
+- Place your own background music at `public/music.mp3`.
+These files are `.gitignore`d so you can use licensed assets without committing them.
+Ensure you have rights to the files you supply and credit their authors per their licenses.

 ## Using the app
 - Load the model (cached after first download).
 - Enter full sentences, one per line.
 Short, natural sentences embed best.